 The food safety section undertakes sampling of food and drink supplied, produced and sold within the County, in accordance with a planned sampling programme to assess its safety and quality and where necessary, in response to food complaints/investigations.
 The food safety section will also participate in North Wales, UK and European sampling programmes where relevant.
+The Gwynedd Council food hygiene sampling policy 2009/10 provides more in depth information regarding food sampling and is available to view on the food safety section web page.
+A detailed sampling plan has also been produced for 09/10 which details the type of foodstuffs which are to be sampled.

-Approximately 180 routine food samples will be taken in 08/09.
+A minimum of 180 routine food samples will be taken in 09/10.